 - 1 ¾ teaspoons fine sea salt

-- 2 tablespoons melted coconut, canola or olive oil
+- 2 tablespoons melted coconut avocado or olive oil

 - Lightly grease a 9 x 5 loaf pan.